 This permit is granted upon the following conditions which, by acceptance of this permit, permittee agrees to observe and perform:

-With the execution of this Encroachment Permit, the undersigned property owner acknowledges that he/she has received and read a copy of the District’s Levee Encroachment Regulations and agrees to be bound by all of the terms and provisions thereof that affect the construction and/or maintenance of the encroachment pursuant to the terms of this Permit.
+With the execution of this Encroachment Permit, the undersigned property owner acknowledges that he/she has received and read a copy of the District’s Levee Encroachment Regulations and agrees to be bound by all of the terms and provisions thereof that affect the construction and/or maintenance of the Encroachment pursuant to the terms of this Permit.

 The permittee shall indicate his acceptance of this permit, and the terms and conditions thereof, by executing the form of acceptance on one copy of this permit and returning it to the District office.
 The permit shall not become effective until the District receives the permit accepted and signed by permittee.

-Each and every recommendation and requirement set forth above, as well as in the report from the District’s Engineer regarding the encroachment above described, shall be fully complied with.
+Each and every recommendation and requirement set forth above, as well as in the report from the District’s Engineer regarding the Encroachment above described, shall be fully complied with.

-Permittee will hold and save District harmless of and from any liability which may be incurred through injury to person or damage to property arising out of or connected with the construction or installation of the encroachment above described, and from any such liability arising out of or connected with the maintenance and operation of such encroachment, except where maintenance thereof is herein accepted by District.
+Permittee will hold and save District harmless of and from any liability which may be incurred through injury to person or damage to property arising out of or connected with the construction or installation of the Encroachment above described, and from any such liability arising out of or connected with the maintenance and operation of such Encroachment, except where maintenance thereof is herein accepted by District.

 Permittee shall acquire no easement or property right in or to the property or right of way of the District by virtue of this permit and the District does not hereby relinquish any right or title therein.

-Except as herein otherwise provided, all cost of maintenance, repair and replacement of the encroachment above described shall be borne by permittee.
-Permittee shall, whenever instructed by District to do so, repair, replace or relocate such encroachment in the manner prescribed by District whenever District shall determine that such repair, replacement or relocation is required in the interest of District.
+Except as herein otherwise provided, all cost of maintenance, repair and replacement of the Encroachment above described shall be borne by permittee.
+Permittee shall, whenever instructed by District to do so, repair, replace or relocate such Encroachment in the manner prescribed by District whenever District shall determine that such repair, replacement or relocation is required in the interest of District.
 Any such repair, replacement or relocation ordered by District which shall not have been performed by permittee within thirty (30) days after written notice has been given by District of such required repair, replacement or relocation may be performed by District, at permittee’s expense and permittee shall promptly reimburse District therefore.

 District reserves the right to access to the portion of its easement and right of way for such maintenance, repairs or alterations of District Works or of the facilities described above as may be required for reclamation purposes.
 District shall not be responsible for any damage done to surface improvements of permittee whether herein permitted or otherwise where necessary as part of the ordinary and necessary access to or exercise of its easement and right of way for reclamation purposes and need not replace any paving, black top or other improvement required to be removed in the process of such maintenance, repair or alteration.
 Permittee shall reimburse District for any increased cost of such access occasioned by the improvements of permittee described herein.

-Permittee may make no alteration or improvement of any portion of District’s easement and right of way not specifically herein permitted nor alter or remove any portion of the encroachment or improvement herein described without further permit from District.
+Permittee may make no alteration or improvement of any portion of District’s easement and right of way not specifically herein permitted nor alter or remove any portion of the Encroachment or improvement herein described without further permit from District.

 This permit is revocable in whole or in part by District on thirty (30) days written notice to permittee when such revocation is determined by Board of Directors to be necessary for District purposes.